 At the same time, it is very important to note that your sleeping hours are not those when you are just laying in bed, but are those when you are actually sleeping.

-The best quality sleep comes when you are in a deep phase, that typically takes place in the first third to half of the night.
-That is why it is highly recommended going to bed well before midnight.
+The best quality sleep comes when you are in a deep phase, which typically takes place in the first third to half of the night.
+That is why it is highly recommended to go to bed well before midnight.

 Importance of Nutrition.
 What Do You Decide to Have on Your Plate?

 In order to repair and rebuild your muscles, you have to provide your organism, along with enough sleep, the right nutrients.
 The right nutrients are construction bricks for your muscles.

 In my opinion, our organism needs all of those in the right volumes, according to the type of body.
 I will go briefly into each of them in order to give you a complete picture of what you need to eat.